SeqWare/seqware/seqware-distribution/docs/site/content/docs/4-metadb.md

 Finally, there are a host of linking tables (of the form processing_X) which maintain information on which steps in your workflow are attributable to what physical entities.

+For more in-depth information on our schema including table-by-table descriptions, please refer to [this](/metadb-schema)

 ## Upgrading From 0.13.6.X to 1.0.X